 - old and new simulations produce matching outputs

-- generated VHDL is inspected for expected ports and state
+- integration artifacts are inspected for expected ports and behavior

 Do not rely on visual similarity between source files.
 Hardware behavior is the contract.